jac18281828/mpfib/README.md

 This is a high-digit Fibonacci Prime calculator in C++.
 My son and I spent about 30 minutes building a python program to get F(1000000) and then I spent about two weeks of spare time getting the same result in C++. 😅

-The *bigmp* class is an arbitrary precision math class that performs radix 256 math at arbitrary precisison.
+The 'BigInt class is an arbitrary precision math class that performs radix 256 math.

 Records: